microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-03.md

 To complete this challenge successfully, you should be able to:

-- Show how you have cleaned and combined your datasets, and explain why you chose a particular method (eg a notebook, or a copy data activity)
+- Show how you have cleaned and combined your datasets, and explain why you chose a particular method (e.g., a notebook, or a copy data activity)
 - Show that you have written your data to one (or more) delta tables in your Lakehouse
 - Demonstrate that your data is now ready to build your data story (This could be an exploratory dashboard, or a notebook, or even just some sample queries)